msncoder/DSA-With-Python-And-JS/README.md

-This is solution of DSA Techniques and Algorithms in python and javascript.
+These Repo Contains solutions of DSA Techniques and Algorithms in python and javascript.